BIBI QUILTED JACKET

 Bibi Quilted Jacket is a timeless garment that you will want to make again and again in lots of different fabrics.
 It is edged with binding and has curved side edges, two easy quilted pockets and button up fastening.
+Make in patched fabric, single fabric or pre-quilted- the choice is yours.
+Its great for making a Kantha style jacket unique to you!

 I’ve made this jacket in a lightweight denim with an African fabric lining (as shown above) and another in a mustard cotton in an Ikat design for the outer fabric with a plain cotton lining (left pic).
 Bibi is a very comfortable relaxed garment suitable for all seasons.
 It’s a simple make and oh so snuggly to wear.